Social and economic stratification in Appalachia: Gender inequalities

 Women have traditionally been limited to the domestic sphere, often lack access to resources and employment opportunities, are disproportionately represented in peripheral labor markets, and have lower wages and higher vulnerability to job loss.
 Throughout the region, women typically earn 64 percent of men's wages.
 However, when adjusted for the fact that women take less risky jobs, that require fewer qualifications, they make roughly the same amount.
-Women are also often the hardest-hit by poverty—for example, 70 percent of female-headed households with children under the age of six are in distressed counties, a figure substantially higher than the national average.
+Women are also often the hardest-hit by poverty—for example, In distressed Appalachian counties, about 64 to 70 percent of female-headed households with children under age six lived in poverty, a figure substantially higher than the national average.

 Still, women play a large role in the social movements and cultural life of Appalachia.

 Women have played a major role in the labor and activist movements in the coal-bearing regions of Appalachia. [...]
 Other crucial roles for women have involved education, literature, healthcare and art, and the promotion of minorities in our region.

-There are many achievements conducted by outstanding women leadership.
+Women have played prominent roles in community and enviornmental activism.
 Those women devoted their lifelong efforts in improving their social status and in fighting against poverty in their communities and their living regions.
 A woman named Kathy Selvage was a citizen lobbyist for years and worked in the fight against a proposal for a Wise County coal-fired plant.
 She says that Appalachian women are people of action.
 Lorelei Scarbro helped establish a community center in Whitesville, W.V. to encourage outside activity besides the home and workplace.
 This reunites them with togetherness and a place to convene about ideas and local build-up.
-Vivian Stockman is the face of the stand against mountaintop removal and has worked endlessly to spread the word through photos of the detrimental effects it has on the land that people call home.
-These women, among countless others have done everything they can to end the poverty and depression that has plagued their region for so long.
+Vivian Stockman has campaigned against mountaintop-removal mining and used photography to document its enviornmental effects.